ericyoc/simple-language-model-creation-poc/README.md

-# Language Model Creation Demostration
+# Language Model Creation Demonstration

 This repository contains a Python implementation of a language model that generates text based on a given prompt.
 The model utilizes deep learning techniques, including LSTM (Long Short-Term Memory) and word embeddings, to learn patterns and generate coherent text.